calepayson/vedgie/static/articles/serving_this_website.md

 ### Some Background

 I started learning CS by installing Arch Linux (with network manager) on an $80 laptop I named kermit and leaving for Europe.
-I figured, if I wanted to book train tickets or look up hostels or places to goI would have to learn about computers to do it.
+I figured, if I wanted to book train tickets or look up hostels or places to go I would have to learn about computers to do it.

 Little did I know how much I had to learn.